spl0k/supysonic/docs/setup/deploying/index.rst

 As Supysonic is a WSGI application, you have numerous deployment options available to you.
 If you want to deploy it to a WSGI server not listed here, look up the server documentation about how to use a WSGI app with it.
-When setting one of those, you'll want to call the :func:`create_application` factory function from module :mod:`supysonic.web`.
+When setting one of those, you'll want to call the :py:func:`create_application` factory function from module :py:mod:`supysonic.web`.